FENECON Home 20 & 30 assembly and operating instructions

 -

-Do not apply any mechanical force to the power storage system.
-The battery modules can be damaged and short circuits can occur, which can lead to overheating, explosion or fire in the battery modules.
+Do not apply any mechanical force to the electrical energy storage system.
+The battery modules can be damaged and short circuits can occur, which can lead to overheating, explosion or fire of the battery modules.

 -